Run commands easily with kwt part 2: defining menus, actions, and params with YAML

 kwt -h

-- Optionally give the menu a version.
+- Optionally, give the menu a version number.

 How to distribute menus?